Heerdam/MdVis/README.md

 #### Computing spline

 ## Trajectory Specifications
-MdVis can parse binary or ascasii file format.
+MdVis can parse binary or ascii file format.
 The flags can be set in the Define.h file to switch between the modes.
-### binary file format ###
+### Binary file format ###
-The binary file is similar to the ascasii file format that it takes the exact same layout.
+The binary file is similar to the ascii file format that it takes the exact same layout.
 The easiest way to achieve it is to push it into a vector and write the vector to a file (e.g. std::ofstream).
 ```
 { number_of_atoms, box_size_x box_size_y box_size_z, atom_1_step_0_x, atom_1_step_0_y .... }
 ```
-### ascasii file format
+### Ascii file format
 ```
 number_of_Atoms
 box_size_x box_size_y box_size_z